-Always Out of Something
+Always Running Out of Something

 It is standard for Jamaican restaurants to be out of a few items throughout the day or most by the end of the day.
-This is more fact than stereotype as it's understandable that a restaurant will run out of an item at one point or another.
+This is more fact than a stereotype as it's understandable that a restaurant will run out of an item at one point or another.

 How we address it: We're always working on our food supply chain to ensure we have items in stock.
 However, with our business heavily focused on delivery, takeout and off-premise dining fueled by data, we can easily see which items perform better on which days and optimize our kitchen output to match that.

 This lowers food wastage but also ensures that 9/10 times we'll have most or all the items on our menu available.
 Another strategy we also use to combat this is having a very simplified menu.
-Currently our menu boasts about 10 main items, which makes it easier to produce and keep proper inventory.
+Currently our menu boasts about 10 main entree items, which makes it easier to produce and keep proper inventory.

 Jamaican restaurants by tradition and set up aren't fast food establishments, so a little wait time should be expected.